COLORADO DISABILITY BENEFITS

 - Traumatic Brain Injury

 Mental illness, even if it creates minor symptoms, is important to your case.
-These mental conditions can impact your memory and your ability to concentrate on tasks at work.
-Sometimes, mental symptoms make the difference between winning and losing your SSD and SSI benefits.
-Mental illness can also cause psychotic symptoms.
-Likewise, your symptoms can make it difficult to get along with family and friends.
+Why?
+Because mental conditions can impact your memory.
+Also, they can prevent your ability to concentrate on work tasks.
+For example, if you can’t follow instructions, you will make mistakes at work.
+Additionally, some mental symptoms can make the difference between winning and losing your SSD and SSI benefits.
+Mental illness symptoms can also make it difficult to get along with family and friends.
+Likewise, you might not be able to get along with your boss.

 The SSA looks at mental conditions using symptoms, under Part A, and then they look at how severe those symptoms are under Part B of the listing.
-If you would like to learn more about the Part B rules for mental illness, then read here.
+Learn more about SSA’s Part B rules for mental illness.

 PHYSICAL CONDITIONS THAT RESULT IN COLORADO DISABILITY BENEFITS

 The SSA has specific rules that must be met in order to win SSD and SSI benefits.
-Below are some examples of physical conditions that may qualify you for Social Security Disability.
-Likewise, these same conditions may qualify you for Supplemental Security Income benefits:
+Below are some examples of physical conditions that may qualify you for Social Security benefits.
+Likewise, these same medical conditions may qualify you for Supplemental Security Income benefits:

 - Black Lung Disease